 Tabletop mode works great if you fly once in a while—it lets you play without worrying about those pesky distractions.
-But it does require a bit of planning for frequent travellers!
-Here's how to use tabletop mode on a plane.
+But it does require a bit of planning for frequent travelers!

-Aeroplane mode is a great feature if you ever find yourself on a flight without a WiFi connection.
+Airplane mode is a great feature if you ever find yourself on a flight without a WiFi connection.
 You'll still be able to connect using cellular data!
-As long as you've got an activated aeroplane mode, you won't be charged for any cell data used during travel.
+As long as you've got an activated airplane mode, you won't be charged for any cell data used during travel.

 Press and hold down the HOME button until the option appears on the main larger screen of the console.
 Once it does, release the HOME button.
 Repeat the process with the HOME button to turn off plane mode.

-If you plan on flying somewhere where the temperature inside the cabin may drop below freezing, you should make sure you pack a sweater or jacket to keep warm during takeoff and landing.
+If you plan on flying with your Nintendo OLED switch somewhere where the temperature inside the cabin may drop below freezing, you should make sure you pack a sweater or jacket to keep warm during takeoff and landing.
 Additionally, it's smart to wear layers rather than packing multiple jackets since they'll weigh down your luggage.

-You can carry any personal item you'd like onto a plane, but remember that airlines reserve the right to deny boarding to anyone deemed to pose a risk.
+You can carry a Nintendo switch for entertainment onto a plane, but remember that airlines reserve the right to deny boarding to anyone deemed to pose a risk.
 Therefore, it's important to be patient and follow the rules and regulations of your carrier.
 It's also wise to ask questions regarding restrictions beforehand.